The translation of this document is outdated.

 A local government that has acquired the immovable property on

-the basis of first refusal may, within a period of five years,
+the basis of first refusal may, within five years, sell it only

 The procedures and time periods for exercising the right of